-Water quality monitoring data from multiple organizations (DRBC, DNREC, NYSDEC, NJDEP, PADEP and USGS) are included in the 2016 assessment.
-This assessment includes data from DRBC enhanced studies of PAHs and pesticides in the Delaware Estuary (Zones 2 to 6) as well as non-tidal (Zone 1) and tidal (Zone 5) studies of metals.
+Water quality monitoring data from multiple organizations (DRBC, DNREC, NYSDEC, NJDEP, PADEP and USGS) are included in the 2018 assessment.
 Toxic pollutants data are collected using EPA approved or equivalent methods with the level of monitoring varying by Zone and toxic pollutant.
-DRBC toxics pollutants monitored during the timeframe of the assessment are listed in Appendix C. Criteria monitored to protect water taste and odor fish for human ingestion are listed in Appendix D.
+DRBC toxics pollutants monitored during the timeframe of the assessment are listed in Appendix C and D.